Apply for university

 If you get all your offers by:

-If you want to defer your university place to take a 'gap year', you'll need to contact your university.
+If you want to defer your university place to take a 'gap year' you need to contact your university.
 They'll consider your application for deferred entry.

 Other applying options

-After you've submitted your UCAS application, you still have additional options to choose from.
+After you submit your UCAS application you still have additional options to choose from.
 This depends on your circumstances and what offers you get.

-If you don't receive any offers from 25 February you can use UCAS Extra for one extra course choice.
+If you do not get any offers, or you decline any offers, from 25 February you can use UCAS Extra to pick one extra course choice at a time.

 If you've had no offers, from 30 June you can use UCAS Clearing to get a course place.